-Pouring us each a taste of their homemade craft beer, Naama, a manager at Kibbutz Ma’agan Michael, explained the deep-seated socialist mentality of its kibbutz members.
+Pouring us each a taste of their homemade craft beer, Naama, a manager at one of Israel’s biggest kibbutzim, explained the deep-seated socialist mentality of its kibbutz members.

 “Give as much as you can and get as much as you need.”

-A curious group of seven travelers from South Africa, America, Australia and Canada partook in Abraham Tour’s Kibbutz Experience, an intimate tour that gives an awesome inside look at life on Kibbutz Ma’agan Michael.
+A curious group of seven travelers from South Africa, America, Australia and Canada partook in Abraham Tour’s Kibbutz Experience, an intimate tour that gives an awesome inside look at life on a kibbutz.

-One of Israel’s largest kibbutzim, Ma’agan Michael is known for its successful fish-farming industry and picturesque landscape.
+The kibbutz we visited is one of Israel’s largest kibbutzim, and known for its successful fish-farming industry and picturesque landscape.
 An hour north of Tel Aviv, the community built along the Mediterranean Sea looks like a lush oasis that feels like neither countryside nor city, but rather its own quiet bubble protected from outside realities.

 Sitting in the kibbutz’s small and modestly decorated bar, Naama and our local guide, Jenaviv, shared their unique perspectives and experiences.
-One of Israel’s few communal kibbutzim, Ma’agan Michael provides a fascinating glimpse into a functioning socialist utopia built on trust and the unique lifestyle of its members.
+This is the perfect example of Israel’s last remaining communal kibbutzim, providing a fascinating glimpse into a functioning socialist utopia built on trust and the unique lifestyle of its members.

 Today, 120,000 Israelis are kibbutz members, and their egalitarian community structures are a key component of Israel’s culture and economy.
-Although still rooted in collectivist ideals, several modern kibbutzim such as Ma’agan Michael are challenged by the increasingly capitalist mentalities of its members, causing a shift in its management style and idealism.
+Although still rooted in collectivist ideals, several modern kibbutzim are challenged by the increasingly capitalist mentalities of its members, causing a shift in its management style and idealism.

-The Kibbutzim way of life found throughout Israel differ in their size and industries, ranging from agriculture to industrial productions, and maintain their own economic models and principles.
-Unlike many kibbutzim that eventually became privatized and traded on the stock market, Ma’agan Michael remains a communal kibbutz.
-All proceeds from Ma’agan Michael’s many prosperous income sources, including fish-farming, avocado crops, and plastics production, are placed into a pool that serves the community and its members equally– a rarity in a modern kibbutz of its size and scale of production.
+The Kibbutzim way of life found throughout Israel differ in their size and industries, ranging from agriculture to industrial productions, and maintain their own economic models and principles; many became privatized and traded on the stock market.
+All proceeds from the kibbutz we visited, including prosperous income sources, including fish-farming, avocado crops, and plastics production, are placed into a pool that serves the community and its members equally – a rarity in a modern kibbutz of its size and scale of production.
 The management process and dispersion of funds, although administered by a few community members, is entirely democratic and goes through elections.

 “The community is a big family with no social or economic levels,” Naama explained.
 “Even if you are a member with wealth through inheritance, it goes back into the community pool.”